pengshizhe/pengshizhe.github.io/_pages/publications.md

 Esther Yanfei Jin, Wei Jiang, and <b>Shizhe Peng</b><sup>*</sup>.
 Does moral hazard exist in auto insurance?
 New evidence from telematics data.
 To be submitted to <i>Finance Research Letters</i>.

+Xiyang Hou, Peiqiang Guo<sup>*</sup>, and <b>Shizhe Peng</b>.
+Is channel coordination always better in the presence of strategic customers?.
+To be submitted to <i>International Journal of Production Economics</i>.

 <b>Shizhe Peng</b> and Xiao-Lin Wang.
-RTR and warranty.
+ADP, warranty, and RTR.
 Working in process.

-<b>Shizhe Peng</b>.
+<b>Shizhe Peng</b> and Xiyang Hou.
 Pricing extended warranties in the presence of consumer reliability learning.
-Working in process.

-<b>Shizhe Peng</b>.
-An incident problem.
 Working in process.

 <b>Shizhe Peng</b>.
 A PM and iv warranty problem.
 Working in process.